worktheclock/replit.github.io/tutorials/33-escrow-contract-with-solidity.md

-# Build an Escrow Contract on the Ethereum Blockchain with Solidity and Replit
+# Build an escrow contract on the Ethereum blockchain with Solidity and Replit

 Since Satoshi Nakamoto released the first version of Bitcoin in early 2009, digital currencies and blockchain technology have been the site of frenzied innovation, excitement and speculation.
 In addition to Bitcoin itself, hundreds of competing and complementary blockchains and currencies have come and gone.
-In this tutorial, we will be looking at Ethereum, the most popular and widely used cryptocurrency, second to Bitcoin.
+In this tutorial, we will be looking at Ethereum, the second most popular and widely used cryptocurrency after Bitcoin.

 Ethereum's main innovation is to provide a Turing complete environment for on-chain computation, which means we can run code on the blockchain.
 This opens up an immense field of possibilities for creating decentralized finance (DeFi) platforms, which can act as open alternatives to traditional financial services such as loans, investment, insurance and the sale of artworks.

-In this tutorial, we will be building a simple escrow smart contract, which will include deploying our own [NFT](https://en.wikipedia.org/wiki/Non-fungible_token).
+In this tutorial, we will be building a simple escrow smart contract, which will include deploying our own [non-fungible token](https://en.wikipedia.org/wiki/Non-fungible_token) (NFT).
 By the end of this tutorial, you will:

 * Have experience with developing Ethereum smart contracts using the Solidity programming language.
 * Know the basics of deploying contracts to a blockchain and interacting with them.